sproutsocial/walltime-js/README.md

     cake test

-To make new tests create a new spec coffee file in the test directory.
+To make new tests, create a new spec coffee file in the test directory.